 From Father to Daughter

 Friuli has an altogether different mood than the rest of Italy.
 Three things account for this: the imprint of Slavic culture, the maddening wind and the ubiquitous rain.
 On some days, the bora wind howls from the north bearing an icy sting from the Alps.
 It is the kind of wind that hardens things: tree trunks, vine roots, ideologies.
+It can be said that the only good thing about the wind is that is makes viticulture possible.

 I am passing through a tunnel of these colors, rambling down a rugged road the width of a single car to a winery known for its polished product.
 Based on their taste, the wines of Damijan Podversic reside on a different frequency than those of his more famous peers.
 They’re not as powerful and show-stopping as Gravner.
 Nor are they as whimsical and freeform as Radikon.